Tandemz/tandemz.io/src/pages/posts/client-use-case-ubble.md

 * By inviting a different person from the company to each test and booking some time during the interview for that person's questions
 * By giving employees access to the recording of the interviews (before deleting the data)

-In this way, Simon develops a better internal knowledge of the customer that feeds the strategy and relevance of all the teams involved.
+In this way, Simon develops a better internal knowledge of customers that feeds the strategy and relevance of all the teams involved.
 This transversality of customer knowledge is a major characteristic of a customer-centric company.

 # Buying credits for more agile research processes